bozonx/stt-gateway-microservice/README.md

 ```

 Notes:
 - The `language` value is trimmed and sent to the provider as-is.
+It specifies the source language of the audio.
 See AssemblyAI's supported languages: https://www.assemblyai.com/docs/pre-recorded-audio/supported-languages.

 See [API documentation](docs/API.md) for full details.